 Strengthening EQ helps move us from self-centric to others-centric leadership.
 This is the true work of leaders … at any level.

 As a coach – I’ve found that strengthening EQ helps us become stronger, wiser and humbler as humans; and this is good for those around us in and outside of work.

 How well do you use your EQ lens?
-Connect with me to discover more: krmoore.com/connect
+Schedule a call to connect with me + discover more.

 References and Resources:

 - Dalio, R. Principles.
 (2017) Simon & Schuster.
 New York, NY.